 If you happen to be in Williamsburg, you need to try the food at Lilia.
 Here you can enjoy some amazing Italian dishes such as gnocchi and ravioli.

 |Phone number: +1 718 576 3095|

 Brooklyn Dumpling Shop – Unique experience

 A visit to Brooklyn Dumping Shop will give you a very unique experience.
 You order your food from your phone, or on the kiosk inside to later pick it up from a wall filled with lockers.
 The owner of Brooklyn Dumpling Shop said that he sees dumplings more like a sandwich.
 So, whatever he would put in a sandwich he would put in a dumpling.
-Here you can order cheeseburger or Pepperoni Pizza dumplings, spring rolls, bowls or even dumpling with dessert flavors such as peanut butter and jelly or chocolate.
+Here you can order cheeseburger or pepperoni pizza dumplings, spring rolls, bowls or even dumplings with dessert flavors such as peanut butter and jelly or chocolate.

 |Address: 131 1st Avenue, New York NY 10003|